- Can You Be an Engineer without Taking AP Physics: How the Classes You Take Affect Your Chances at Admission

-There are quite a few benefits to taking AP (Advanced Placement) courses: you are showing colleges that you are capable of handling college-level material, you are in a more stimulating environment learning challenging material, and you may have opportunity to earn college credit.
+There are quite a few benefits to taking AP (Advanced Placement) courses: You are showing colleges that you’re capable of handling college-level material, you are in a more stimulating environment learning challenging material, and you may have opportunity to earn college credit.
 If you perform exceptionally well on your exams, you may also earn the distinction of AP Scholar.
 So just what exactly does that mean?

 The AP Program

-If you are having trouble deciding which courses to take, check out our guide to help you figure out which AP subjects and exams are right for you.
+If you are having trouble deciding which courses to take, check out our guide How to Choose Which AP Courses and Exams to Take to help you figure out which AP subjects and exams are right for you.